 Within our partner communities, access to healthcare remains one of the largest challenges.
 In these communities, clinics are scarce, and when they do exist they are often without sufficient medicine or are severely under staffed, leaving families with ailments both untreated and undiagnosed, sometimes for an entire lifetime.
 To help resolve this disparity, Global Brigades has worked with local government, international and local doctors, and student leaders to develop a Medical program with the goal to provide consistent access to healthcare using an economically sustainable model.
 Our Medical program has three complimentary initiatives: mobile clinics (medical brigades), resident community health workers, and a patient referral program with local specialists.

-Through these three initiatives, we aim to achieve short-term Success Indicators:
+Through these three initiatives, we aim to achieve short-term Success Indicators in 2015:

-• Provide consultations to 150,000 patients each year with mobile medical clinics who would not
+• Provide consultations to 132,000 patients with mobile medical clinics who have limited access to healthcare

 And we aim to continue to achieve all of these goals without a single instance of malpractice.

 Before each brigade, our local Medical team conducts at least one community visit to meet with community-based leaders and prepare them for their role in the upcoming brigade.
 During these visits community volunteers are trained to prepare patient consultation spaces, assist with patient intake, direct patient traffic and give health education workshops (charlas) during the brigade.
 These trainings build leadership capacities within the community as well as improve knowledge-sharing around important public health education between brigades.

 The physical site of the Medical Brigade and details of setup will vary depending on the community and available resources.
 During the site visits, the team works with the community leaders to identify the space, most often a school, to utilize the versatility of neighboring rooms to operate the clinic.
 Different rooms are designated for distinct functions, similar to a traditional hospital, with patients transitioning through the different stations.